 Day of the Dead

-The Day of the Dead is a celebration Mexican and Mesoamerican tradition that honors the dead and takes place on the November 1 and 2.
+The Day of the Dead is a traditional Mexican and Mesoamerican celebration that honors the dead and takes place on November 1 and 2.

-The transition from life to death is a The passage from life to death is an emblematic moment that has caused admiration, uncertainty and fear to the human being. human through history.
-Throughout the years, in different cultures and cultures beliefs have been generated around death, which have managed to to develop rites and traditions either to frighten it, venerate it, honor it or even making fun of it.
+The passage from life to death is an emblematic moment that has inspired wonder, uncertainty, and fear in humankind throughout history.
+Throughout the ages, different cultures have developed beliefs surrounding death, which have led to the development of rites and traditions designed to ward it off, venerate it, honor it, or even mock it.

-One of the main aspects of the Mexican national identity is the concept of life and death, and all of the beliefs and traditions that revolve around it, such as the tradition of the to celebrate the Day of the Dead.
+One of the main aspects of Mexican national identity is the concept of life and death, and all the beliefs and traditions that revolve around it, such as the tradition of celebrating the Day of the Dead.

 This tradition arises as part of the religious syncretism of the colonial era, since during the pre-Hispanic period, the cult of death was very present throughout the country.